miclae76/network-vis-chart/readme.md

 The network chart is built using [visjs network visualization](https://github.com/visjs/vis-network) to display networks of nodes and edges.
 It was originally forked from [miclae76/network-vis-chart](miclae76/network-vis-chart) and has since been converted to use Nebula.

+## Legacy build
+The chart before Nebula conversion and dependency updates can be found on the *release/legacy* branch.

 ## Requirements

 Requires `@nebula.js/stardust` version `1.7.0` or later.